William Sabine: Legacy

 William Sabyn bore arms, Sable three bees [or flies] or, two and one, which appeared carved in stone, and in glass, in the church of St Mary Key, or at the Quay, Ipswich.
 In his will Sabyn requested burial in this church in the chapel where his first wife was buried.
 St Mary Key stands between the former curtilage of the Blackfriars and the historic quay of Ipswich: Henry Tooley's grave and monument were in the same church.

 Sabyn had two wives, first Alice ("Alse"), who was living in 1518, and secondly Margaret (the widow of John Cole), who survived to have a third marriage to Thomas Maria Wingfield, son of Sir Richard Wingfield.
 Sabyn's principal heir male was William Attwood of Aspall, Suffolk, son of Reynolde Attwood of London, son of William Attwood of Staughton (Bedfordshire) and Elizabeth Sabyan (William's sister).
 Thomas Attwood alias Smythe (brother of Reynolde), and his son Sabyn Attwood, were also beneficiaries of his will.

 The principal executor was William West "otherwise Sabyn", whom Sabyn called his godson, probably the same man who became a bailiff of Ipswich in 1550 and 1556.
+West may also have been working for Henry Tooley in the early 1520s.
 Within weeks of Sabyn's death William Atwood brought a plea against William West claiming that his own grandmother Elizabeth (now Danvers) was in league with his uncle Thomas Smythe to disinherit him.